SavaMinic/SavaMinic.github.io/_posts/2025-11-16-indie-showcase25.markdown

 <br/ >

 Small but efficient crew can make wonders 💪 <br />
-Thanks for leading and supporting the local community - [Julia Novikova](https://www.linkedin.com/in/julia-novikova-271435233/) , [Miroslav Maksimović](https://www.linkedin.com/in/maksimovicmiroslav/) , [Toma Paleček](https://www.linkedin.com/in/tomapalecek/) , [Andrija Lazić](https://www.linkedin.com/in/andrija-lazi%C4%87-dia/). <br />
+Thanks for leading and supporting the local community - [Julia Novikova](https://www.linkedin.com/in/julia-novikova-271435233/) from [Whatevers Team](https://t.me/whateversstudio) , and guild regulars [Miroslav Maksimović](https://www.linkedin.com/in/maksimovicmiroslav/) , [Toma Paleček](https://www.linkedin.com/in/tomapalecek/) and [Andrija Lazić](https://www.linkedin.com/in/andrija-lazi%C4%87-dia/). <br />
 And also, super grateful to [Prostor Miljenko Dereta](https://www.linkedin.com/company/prostor-miljenko-dereta/) for opening their doors to these creative and inspiring game-makers ❤️ <br />

 <br />